anaellezou/fizzbuzz/README.md

 ## OVERVIEW

-This project is a simple fizz-buzz REST server
+This project is a simple fizz-buzz REST server.
 You can read the whole description in the exercise.txt file

 ## Installation